 Additionally, pay attention to any red flags in the language, style, or behavior of the person you’re communicating with.
 If they’re pushy, vague, or overly anxious to complete the transaction, this could be a sign of a potential scam.
 Similarly, be cautious of buyers or sellers asking you to pay with gift cards.
 This form of payment is typically associated with scams.
 See more below about identifying and reporting potential scams on Facebook Marketplace.

 One of the most crucial aspects of staying safe while using Facebook Marketplace is meeting for transactions in safe locations.
 Ideally, you should choose a public and neutral place for any meetups.
 To ensure your safety, consider the following tips:

-- Opt for well-lit and busy locations, such as shopping centers, grocery store parking lots, or coffee shops.
+- Opt for well-lit and busy locations, such as shopping centers, grocery store parking lots, coffee shops, or near a police station

 - Some police stations offer designated parking spots for online transactions, which can provide an extra layer of security when buying or selling items on Facebook Marketplace.